michaliskambi/jenkins_disk_cleanup/README.md

 Scan the jobs of Jenkins, delete old builds:

-- Only deletes builds older than `DeleteWhenOlderThanDays = 40`.
+- Only deletes builds older than `DeleteWhenOlderThanDays` (10 now).

 - Keep some builds (the last `KeepLastBuilds = 10` builds since any "permalink" build like "last successful" etc. builds) always, regardless of age.